ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/run-in-the-cloud/function-as-a-service/azure-functions.md

 intro: Azure Functions is an event-driven, serverless computing platform.
 The Azure Functions extension provides the functionality to expose a Ballerina function as a serverless function in the Azure Functions platform.
 ---

-[Azure Functions](https://learn.microsoft.com/en-us/azure/azure-functions/functions-overview?pivots=programming-language-csharp) can be written in Ballerina using the listeners and services provided by the Azure Functions package.
+>**Info:** [Azure Functions](https://learn.microsoft.com/en-us/azure/azure-functions/functions-overview?pivots=programming-language-csharp) can be written in Ballerina using the listeners and services provided by the Azure Functions package.

 ## Supported triggers and bindings